-The $22 million increase in net income for the second quarter of 2015 relative to the prior-year period reflected net fair value gains associated with derivatives, hedged items, and financial instruments carried at fair value, partially offset by lower net interest income.
+The $2 million increase in net income for the second quarter of 2016 relative to the prior-year period primarily reflected higher net interest income, partially offset by net fair value losses associated with derivatives, hedged items, and financial instruments carried at fair value.

-Net interest income for the second quarter of 2015 was $108 million, down from $138 million for the second quarter of 2014.
-The decrease was primarily due to lower average balances of interest-earning assets, higher dividends paid on mandatory redeemable capital stock (which are classified as interest expense), and a decrease in earnings on invested capital because of lower average capital balances.
+Net interest income for the second quarter of 2016 was $117 million, up from $108 million for the second quarter of 2015.
+The increase was primarily due to an increase in earnings because of higher average advance balances and to a reduction in dividends on mandatorily redeemable capital stock, which are classified as interest expense.

-Other income/(loss) for the second quarter of 2015 was a loss of $2 million, compared with a loss of $54 million for the second quarter of 2014.
-The change reflected net fair value gains associated with derivatives, hedged items, and financial instruments carried at fair value of $5 million (compared with net fair value losses of $35 million for the second quarter of 2014), which were due to the effects of changes in market interest rates, interest rate spreads, interest rate volatility, and other market factors during the period.
-The change also reflected expense on derivative instruments used in economic hedges of $4 million (compared with expense of $19 million for the second quarter of 2014).
+Other income/(loss) for the second quarter of 2016 was a loss of $9 million, compared with a loss of $2 million for the second quarter of 2015.
+The change in other income/(loss) reflected net fair value losses associated with derivatives, hedged items, and financial instruments carried at fair value of $3 million for the second quarter of 2016, compared with net fair value gains of $5 million for the second quarter of 2015.
+The change in net fair value gains or losses was primarily due to the effects of changes in market interest rates, interest rate spreads, interest rate volatility, and other market factors during the period.
+The change in other income/(loss) also reflected expense of $6 million on derivative instruments used in economic hedges, compared with expense of $4 million for the second quarter of 2015.
 Income/expense on derivative instruments used in economic hedges is generally offset by interest expense/income on the economically hedged assets and liabilities.

 (Dollars in millions)